 Balliu Lab @ UCLA

-We are a newly minted (est. July 2022) computational research group in the Departments of Pathology and Laboratory Medicine and Computational Medicine in the David Geffen School of Medicine at UCLA.
+We are a newly minted (est. July 2022) computational research group in the Departments of Pathology, Computational Medicine, and Biostatistics at UCLA.
 We develop novel statistical methods and computational tools for analyzing high-dimensional repeated measures and intensive longitudinal data such as those arising from high-throughput genomic assays, mobile phone and wearable sensors, and electronic health records.
-We apply these methods to understand the genetic basis of complex traits and diseases.
+We apply these methods to understand the genetic, molecular, cellular, and environmental mechanisms underlying complex human traits and diseases, with a focus on metabolic and psychiatric phenotypes.

-For example, we are interested in understanding the role of inherited genetic variation in disease through the diversity of changes observed in gene expression under different contexts, e.g. age, tissues & cell types, environmental perturbations, and reprogramming stages.
+We are particularly interested in understanding the role of inherited genetic variation in disease through the diversity of changes observed in gene expression under different contexts, e.g. age, tissues & cell types, environmental perturbations, and reprogramming stages.

 Join us!